IzzyBoop/izzyboop.github.io/_posts/2024-03-04-Analyzing a Malicious Advanced IP Scanner Google Ad Redirection.md

 I was recently dealing with this exact scenario, and the method I chose to use was to trick the site into thinking I was coming from a Google ad click.
 I chose this method mainly because it seemed like my only way to grab the initial file at the time.
 The original file was no longer in place on the user’s machine, but I still wanted to analyze it.
 When I navigated to the malicious URL, however, I discovered the website was redirecting me to the real Advanced IP Scanner website, so I decided to trick it!
 (I’ll illustrate later how this wasn’t even necessary, and I thought way too hard about it.)

 The site we’re dealing with in this scenario is `hxxps://advanced[.]ip-scanner[.]co`
-> Please don’t, and if you do, don’t blame me lol
+> Hey, dick'ead, at the time of writing this blog this domain was hosting actual for-realz malware so like maybe don't go to the site and download it unless you know what you're doing and/or don't actually care if your system gets popped.
+(I operate on the latter.)
-{: .prompt-warning }
+{: .prompt-danger }

 Let’s just… go to the site!
 What’s the worst that could happen!?